sqrl-lang/sqrl/README.md

 * Alana Glassco
 * Jason Wu

+Special thanks to [Justin Tormey](https://github.com/jtormey) for contributing the NPM package namespace.

 A full list of [contributors](https://github.com/twitter/sqrl/graphs/contributors?type=a) can be found on GitHub.

 Follow [@TwitterOSS](https://twitter.com/twitteross) on Twitter for updates.